Allerton Damp Proofing have been offering high quality damp proofing services to Harrogate since 1983.

 - Basement and cellar waterproofing

-If you want solutions to damp, rot or condensation that work, call Allerton Remedial Treatments on 0330 111 3377 or fill out a contact form and one of our friendly customer service team members will be in touch!
+If you want solutions to damp, rot or condensation that work, call Allerton Damp Proofing on 0330 111 3377 or fill out a contact form and one of our friendly customer service team members will be in touch!

 Harrogate is a beautiful area of North Yorkshire with a long history.
 This means there a lot of older houses in the city.
 Over time homes and properties naturally wear down, developing cracks in the internal workings of the walls and other problems that lead to damp.